Friday, August 31, 2007

 The usability of our cities' bridges, tunnels, and subways is compromised when any and all users are granted a veto to shut down the system.
 Authorities must prevent abuse of the veto and screen perpetrators for potential to cause greater harm to the people and infrastructure.

 Terrorists need not cause fatalities, only anger borne of inconvenience.
-It is possible that Al Queda has targeted bridges and tunnels in New York and other cities; not to destroy but to create roadblocks.
+It is possible that Al Queda has targeted bridges and tunnels in

 A car need not be broken to cause a roadblock.
 "Disabled" is only one of several explanations for an immobile car.
 There has to be a rewording of the situation.
 The media and the authorities are not only guilty of reporting too little; they report assumptions.
 We would all have a better sense of what is going on if the media and police discovered and reported on discovery.
 Just the facts, please.